Vishal-Sharma-6033/Vedaz-Task/README.md

 ## Assumptions

-- **Username/password auth** — Users register with a username and password.
+- **Username/password auth** — Users register with a unique username and password.
+Passwords are hashed with bcryptjs (10 rounds).
 JWTs expire after 7 days.
-No email verification or password reset flow.
+No email verification, password reset, or OAuth flow.
+- **Token storage** — JWT is stored in `localStorage` and sent via `Authorization` header (REST) and `auth.token` (Socket.io).
+This is acceptable for this project but `httpOnly` cookies are recommended for production.
 - **Single chat room** — All users share one global chat room (no private messaging or channels).
 - **MongoDB is available locally** — The default connection string assumes MongoDB is running on `localhost:27017`.
 For cloud deployment, update `MONGODB_URI`.
 - **No message editing/deletion** — Messages are append-only for simplicity.